Prinzipal Guest Conductor of the Orchestra Massimo Bellini

-Eckehard Stier was born and raised in Dresden, and he has gone on to make a mark on the global music scene.
+Eckehard Stier is Principal Guest Conductor of the Orchestra Massimo Bellini Catania.
+He was born and raised in Dresden, and has gone on to make a mark on the global music scene.
 His career began as a member of the famous Dresden Kreuzchor, where he was the first-prize winner of the Rudolf Mauersberger scholarship.
 His first appointment as a music director was with the Gerhart-Hauptmann-Theatre Görlitz and the New Lausitz Philharmonic and he was the Chief Conductor oft he Auckland Philhamonia Orchestra from 2009 - 2015.

 Maestro Stier has developed fruitful relationships with soloists such as Nicolas Altstaedt, Gilles Apap, Andreas Boyde, Nikolai Demidenko, Per Arne Glorvigen, Cloe Hanslip, Alina Ibragimova, Natalia Lomeiko, Maxim Rysanow, Ragna Schirmer, Cédric Tiberghien and Raphael Walfisch.